Get

 Dog parents love their pets; there’s no two ways about it.
 But sometimes, life happens, and you need to rehome your dog for unforeseen and unavoidable reasons.
 Rehoming a pet is one of the most heartbreaking experiences ever, as most of the time, those who are rehoming adore their dogs and don’t want to give them up.
 In some cases, though, rehoming is the only option.
 Perhaps someone in the house has developed an allergy, or you got a new job and need to relocate but can’t find a dog-friendly living space.

-If you have to rehome your pup, you might have questions on the best way to do so.
-We’ve put together this step-by-step guide with 16 steps to take to help you out.
-Rehoming a beloved pet is stressful, so let us take some of the stress away by giving you the steps you need to be sure your pup is going to a good home.
+If you have to rehome your beloved pup, you might have questions about the best way to do so, especially since the process seems incredibly stressful.
+Let us take some of that stress away by giving you the steps that you need to be sure your pup is going to a good home.

 The 16 Steps to Rehome a Dog